xrrocha/nobocoder/README.md

 . . .
 import NGram._

-val wordNGrams = ngrams("hello") // Equivalent to NGram.ngrams("hello", 2)
+val wordNGrams = ngrams("hello") // Equivalent to NGram.ngrams("hello", 2)res
 val suggestion = Suggestion("herre", Seq("here", "her"))
 ```
 >
 Note: As illustrated above, Scala traits, objects, classes and functions can nest freely

-When an object has the same name of a class or trait it's dubbed their _companion object_.
+When an object has the same name as a class or trait it's dubbed their _companion object_.
 A companion object doesn't have to extend its associated class or trait (though it may.)
 Companion objects frequently provide functions similar to what in Java would
 be called _static methods_.